Mine workers in Ballari who lost jobs in 2011 continue fight for justice

-25,000 mine workers from various villages across Karnataka’s Ballari district, who lost their jobs overnight, nearly a decade ago, are still seeking justice.
-The workers, in association with Bellary Zilla Gani Karmikara Sangha, an organisation affiliated with the All India Central Council of Trade Unions (AICCTU) began a padayatra from Sandur, on October 11, demanding Rs 5,000 as compensation for the loss of employment.
+Twenty five thousand mine workers from various villages across Karnataka’s Ballari district, who lost their jobs overnight nearly a decade ago, are still seeking justice.
+The workers, in association with Bellary Zilla Gani Karmikara Sangha, an organisation affiliated with the All India Central Council of Trade Unions (AICCTU) began a padayatra from Sandur, on October 11, demanding Rs 5 lakh as compensation for the loss of employment.
 Social activist and founder of the 'Narmada Bachao' movement Medha Patkar flagged off the padayatra from Sandur, on Tuesday.

+The other demands include 5 acres of land with irrigation facility for the families of mining workers, re-employment for the workers who lost their job in Class "A" and "B" mines where work has resumed, a monthly pension of Rs.
+5,000 for workers who have reached retirement age, sites and houses for mining workers, establishment of community facilities like anganwadis, community halls, libraries, labour centres, and primary health centres.
+They also demanded free medical care for mining workers, free education for the children of mining workers, and financial assistance for higher education.

 The protest march which was flagged off by social activist Medha Patkar, who is also the founder of the ‘Narmada Bachao’ movement, will culminate at the Deputy Commissioner’s office in Ballari on October 13.